Leadnomics/step-slack-notify/README.md

 - `passed-message` - Use this option to override the default passed message
 - `failed-message` - Use this option to override the default failed message
+- `passed-images` - A comma-delimited list of images to add to the passed or failed message...One will be choosen randomly.
+For funsies
+- `failed-images` - The same, only when the build fails

 ## Example with step variables